Pre-Conference Workshops: 2017 Global Engagement and Social Responsibility

 AAC&U Global Learning Rubric: Springboard to Innovative Thinking

 This workshop will use the AAC&U Global Learning VALUE Rubric as a base from which to foster innovating thinking and develop course content within the curriculum.
 Workshop facilitators and participants will discuss ideas and concepts established in practice and shown to have successful and measured results.
 For example, facilitators will examine their experiences using the VALUE Rubric for assignment development and assessment of issue-centered workshops, student papers based on research and reading, and as a means of assessing global learning as part of study abroad experiences.
 Participants will use these findings to create or improve their own global learning outcomes as a foundation for meaningful assessment.
 Participants may bring their own example of global learning to share and serve as a point of departure for developing their own creative ideas within the context of this interactive workshop.
 Examples include a successful outcome or other aspect of a global learning course or program, an idea to develop together with the group or, perhaps a challenging issue /situation related to global learning or even a place where people or the institution seems to be “stuck”.

-David Blair, Director of Institutional Assessment—St. Edwards University; and Debora Ortloff, Assistant Professor, Social Sciences and Coordinator of Academic Assessment—Finger Lakes Community College
+David Blair, Director of Institutional Assessment—St. Edwards University; and Debora Ortloff Chief Officer for Assessment, Planning, and Continuous Improvement—Finger Lakes Community College